 The blocking reason may be an active signal via the block matrix from other stages, the programmable logic or any digital input.
 Some stages also have built-in blocking logic.
+For example an under frequency stage is blocked if voltage is too low.
 For more details about the block matrix, see 5.4.2 Blocking matrix.